 A panel discussion at the recent West Coast Green conference touched on some important liability issues as they relate to green building and sustainability.

 I had the opportunity last week to attend an excellent CLE that was offered by American Land.
 The program focused on the legal issues that attorneys must remain particularly mindful of when advising clients on green real estate projects.
-Accordingly, here are gbNYC’s top five legal issues that green construction projects may present to participants. […]
+The Braganca Law helps you with your legal matters.
+Accordingly, here are gbNYC’s top five legal […]

 I’ve written before about the potential for design professionals to unwittingly expose themselves to unanticipated risks on green construction projects.
 In a presentation at last month’s 2007 AIA National Convention in San Antonio, Frank Musica, an attorney with a Maryland-based insurance company, provided an overview of twenty-one actual “green claims” brought against engineers and architects. […]